NOW AVAILABLE STATEWIDE!

 - Bad for the Environment.
 When medicines are flushed down the toilet or thrown in the trash, it pollutes our water and soil.

-New sites and services are being added.
-In 2021 secure medicine return options are now available throughout Washington State.
-To find updated information on drop box locations, request mailers, and find mailer distribution locations go to MED-Project .
+To find updated information on drop box locations, request mailers, and find mailer distribution locations, go to MED-Project .

-Drop Boxes: MED-Project has drop boxes located at pharmacies and law enforcement locations throughout in Skagit County.
+Drop Boxes: MED-Project has drop boxes located at pharmacies and law enforcement locations throughout Washington State.
 For a list of current drop box locations, visit MED-Project or call 1-844 MED-PROJECT (1-844-633-7765).
-Continue to check back as the program expands throughout the State of Washington and offers more collection locations.

 Mailers Sent to Individuals: In order to remove any unwanted medication from our community easily, MED-Project also offers the ability to order pre-paid, pre-addressed mailers, directly to your home.